 Nuts about nuts?
 Who isn’t!
-They are delicious and versatile — raw or roasted, right out of the bag, as a coating for fish, a salad and hot vegetable topper, swirled in oatmeal to help stabilize blood sugar throughout the morning, in creamy yogurt or on a decadent ice cream sundae, or mixed with dried fruit to fuel us out on the trail (come on, just one more mile!).
-So celebrate one of nature’s most perfect foods on October 22—National Nut Day!
+They are delicious and versatile: raw or roasted, right out of the bag, as a coating for fish, a salad and hot vegetable topper, swirled in oatmeal to help stabilize blood sugar throughout the morning, in creamy yogurt, or on a decadent ice cream sundae, or mixed with dried fruit to fuel us out on the trail (come on, just one more mile!).
+So why not celebrate one of nature’s most perfect foods on October 22—National Nut Day!

 Health Benefit of Nuts

 And our nod to nuts is really no wonder.
 With their unparalleled crunch and flavor, the tiny, significant superfood packs a prolific punch with fiber, protein, blood pressure-reducing (among other things) flavonoids, iron (cashews contain more per gram than rump steak), folate, calcium, selenium, Omega-3 fatty acids, vitamins, manganese and more, depending on the variety of nut.
 Their high oil content puts nuts at the top of the energy food chain (as much for wildlife as for humans), and some studies have shown that people who make nuts a regular part of their diet are less likely to experience coronary artery disease because they are rich in monounsaturated fats.

 Nuts also have a low glycemic index, making them a recommended snack for people with insulin resistance, as in diabetes, and consuming them regularly is also shown to help lower LDL (so-called “bad” cholesterol).

 According to the Mayo Clinic, “eating nuts may reduce your risk of developing blood clots that can cause a fatal heart attack.
 Nuts also appear to improve the health of the lining of your arteries.”